 The global website and GGJ HQ are sponsored by several great companies.
 Some are offering special deals for the jam.
 Learn more by exploring the GGJ website.

 == Requirements ==

-You will need a computer, unless you are doing a board game or plan to come and work on pencil and paper the whole time.
+You will need a computer, unless you plan to come and work on pencil and paper the whole time.
 For board games, someone should bring a machine to do the images/pdf and uploading of the final print-and-play version.
 For video games, computers are needed to create and upload the final prototype with its final code, art, and design.
 Keep in mind that our venue has a wireless network, so bring a wireless device if you can.
 If you don't already have all the software you'll need installed, you'll also need Administrator rights to install software on your machine.

 You generally will need a game engine or library to make video games at the Global Game Jam, and ideally you should bring one that you are already familiar with.
 The same goes for any tools, such as GIMP or other free graphics tools to make images for your game.